damian-andrzej/apache_deploy_by_python/README.md

 # Deploy Apache Container to Port 8080 using Python

-This Python script demonstrates how to deploy an Apache container to port 8080 using Docker.
+This Python script demonstrates how to deploy an Apache container to port 8080 using Docker

 ## Prerequisites